EVIDENCE-BASED PRACTICE

 Acceptance and Commitment Therapy

-Dialectical Behavior Therapy
+Dialectical Behaviour Therapy

-Dialectical Behavior Therapy (DBT) is a specialized form of cognitive behavioral treatment.
+Dialectical Behaviour Therapy (DBT) is a specialized form of cognitive behavioral treatment.
 The term “dialectical” means a synthesis or integration of opposites.
 The primary dialectic within DBT is between the seemingly opposite strategies of acceptance and change.

 DBT therapists accept clients as they are, while also acknowledging that they need to change in order to reach their goals.
 In addition, the skills and strategies taught in DBT are balanced in terms of acceptance and change.
 The four skills modules include two sets of acceptance-oriented skills (mindfulness and distress tolerance) and two sets of change-oriented skills (emotion regulation and interpersonal effectiveness).